History of Fulham Cemetery

 Charles James Fèret, 1900 • Vol. iii pp. 40–41 • Read online at the Wellcome Collection

-Charles Féret (1854-1921) was a fellow of the Royal Geographic Society, editor of the Fulham Chronicle, and resident of North End (today West Kensington).
+Charles Féret (1854-1921) [Wikipedia] was a fellow of the Royal Geographic Society, editor of the Fulham Chronicle, and resident of North End (today West Kensington).
 His thousand-page, exhaustive three-volume history of Fulham was published by private subscription in 1900.

 The Principal Avenue, Fulham Cemetery.
 From a photograph by Mr. J. Dugdale.
 1900